AppWerft/ElevatorstatePublicTransportHamburg/README.md

 API for monitoring state of elevators in Hamburg
 ## Data sources

+What we need:

+actual state informations for sending push notifications to device and we need real coordinates of elevators.
+Unfortunatally there is no public API.
+What we have:

+Coordinates from ODSM and actual data from geofox.
+But thee is no reference.

-### Live request
+### Live request from geofox

 On this page Geofox supports a json with states: http://geofox.hvv.de/jsf/showElevatorStates.seam.
 Unfortunatelly the lat/lon position are fictional and only for this special map.
 An example response can find [here](https://github.com/AppWerft/mobileHackathon2017/blob/master/listofelevatorstates.json)

 ```
 {
 		"gfxId": "Master:11950",